springbot/springflow/README.md

 Stay up to date with `git sf update`.
 This will pull in changes on your feature branch from the remote, as well as `master`.
 To get up to date with `master`, do the usual `git merge master` or better, `git rebase master`.

-Open a Pull Request on GitHub when you're ready to bring your feauture into master.
+Open a Pull Request on GitHub when you're ready to bring your feature into master.
 Once the Pull Request has been merged, you can clean up your branch with `git sf feature finish`.

 Cut a Release
 -------------